 How do I join?

-You can join or renew by filling in a short form to give us your up-to-date contact details, and to tell us a little about your photographic interests and experience.
+You can join or renew (in October to March) by filling in a short form to give us your up-to-date contact details, and to tell us a little about your photographic interests and experience.

-On receipt of your membership form, you will be added to our mailing list to receive the links to join our weekly meetings on Zoom, from October to March.
+On receipt of your membership form, you will be added to our mailing list to receive the news of our weekly meetings from October to March, and other newsworthy material.

 The membership form asks you to confirm that you have paid the membership fee by BACS (or by cheque sent to our treasurer).
 On receipt of payment (*), you will also be given a membership number, which enables you to enter our competitions if you wish.
 If there’s too long a delay between receipt of form and receipt of payment, we will ask you if you still want to join.